shuxiaoc/mario-py/README.md

 library(reticulate)
 pipelined_res = pipelined_mario(data_lst=list(df1, df2))
 ```
+Where the result also contains the matching list and embedding list.

 ### Full tutorial:
 For step by step tutorials on how to use ```MARIO```, with fine-tuned parameters for optimal results and full functionality, please refer to the documents we provided here: